csiro-mlai/hackfest-ppl/README.md

 ### Developer setup

-If you want to contribute back tot his repository, please do.
+If you want to contribute back to this repository, please do.
 To keep the storage small(er) we strip out all the notebooks using [nbstripout](https://github.com/kynan/nbstripout):

 ```bash